mcnairsa/100-days-of-code/log.md

 **Thoughts:**
 I find the CSS position property confusing as. 'relative' and 'absolute' trip me up everytime a coconut.
-I may have got it now. 'relative' is 'relative' to its natural position if there were no exlpicit positioning. 'absolute' is [relative] to its nearest positioned ancestor' or something like that.
+I may have got it now. 'relative' is 'relative' to its natural position if there were no explicit positioning. 'absolute' is [relative] to its nearest positioned ancestor' or something like that.
 Problem was that the elements in question have no positioned ancestor.
-I which case I guess they are positioned relative (but it's called ablsolute) to the root element or the page itself.
+I which case I guess they are positioned relative (but it's called absolute) to the root element or the page itself.
 Something like that.

 **Link to Work:**
-n/a [yet but I'll be up for a while longer so that may change
+n/a [yet but I'll be up for a while longer so that may change]

 **Intention and expectation for tomorrow:**
-Try to have a constructive and well thought out day
+Try to have a constructive and well thought out day [Edit: ... - 25:08hrs]
+(Something I thought of earlier, might have done but spent time on the 'Advanced Grid' lesson instead) Use a(n HTML) table to show the research sites
+Add a Comment column or Pro/Con columns
+In the footer state what's being taken from each to make up the final style/layout [Remember to simplicate and add as much lightness as possible.]

+Notes: CSS Grid - is there a 'justify-existence' property?
+Perhaps justify-self comes close?

 **pay Forward:**
 1. @mitsui  on fCC Discord